Farm Operating Loans

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Applicants may apply for direct loans at local FSA offices.
 If the total outstanding direct operating loan debt combined with direct farm ownership debt will be less than $50,000, it would be considered a direct microloan.
-Microloans have a seperate application process.
+Microloans have a separate application process.
 Guaranteed loans may be available from local commercial lenders who apply for loan guarantees from FSA.

 Award Procedure